RoboJackets/gatech-slack-account-fixer/README.md

 - the script makes a change (or would make a change, if you have `--dry-run` enabled)
 - the script tried to make a change but failed (usually Slack API issues, a few cases are specifically handled and explained)

-For reference, running on the SCC workspace (around 800 accounts) against Whitepages with no changes needed takes about a minute.
+For reference, running on the SCC workspace (around 800 accounts) against Whitepages with no changes needed takes about a minute, and with BuzzAPI enabled it takes about three minutes.

 ## Develop